BeamFi/BeamFiProtocol/README.md

 # Local Bitcoin Integration (Future)

-BeamEscrow.mo is refactored from Content Fly EscrowPayment.mo which has Bitcoin Testnet Escrow Payment support.
+BeamEscrow.mo is refactored from Content Fly EscrowPayment.mo which has Bitcoin Testnet Escrow Payment integration.

 TODO - Add local Bitcoin configuration guide when we want to integrate Bitcoin to BeamFi frontend.